AY2526S1-CS2103T-F09-2/tp/docs/UserGuide.md

 Use this command instead to add a new student.
 </div>

-Adds a person to the address book.
+Adds a person to the list.

 Format: `addStu n/NAME p/PHONE_NUMBER e/EMAIL [a/ADDRESS] [t/TAG]…​ [edu/EDUCATION_LEVEL]`